AI For Active Roof Leak Calls

 Every stat references a public source below, so the revenue argument stays grounded instead of padded with invented benchmarks.

-Average repair value gives emergency roof-leak call handling a practical baseline before storm mix, temporary-protection work, replacement attach rate, and local pricing are applied.
+Average repair value gives emergency roof leak call handling a practical baseline before storm mix, temporary-protection work, replacement attach rate, and local pricing are applied.

 Storm-driven roofing demand can arrive in concentrated bursts, which makes missed-call recovery most valuable when local crews are busiest.